 - While midwives are well-known for attending births, 53.3% of CNMs/CMs identify reproductive care and 33.1% identify primary care as main responsibilities in their full-time positions.
 Examples include annual exams, writing prescriptions, basic nutrition counseling, parenting education, patient education, and reproductive health visits.3

-- In 2010, 95.7% of CNM/CM-attended births occurred in hospitals, 2.2% occurred in freestanding birth centers, and 2% occurred in homes.1 More than 50% of CNMs/CMs list physician practices or hospitals/medical centers as their principal employers.4
+- More than 50% of CNMs/CMs list physician practices or hospitals/ medical centers as their principal employers.4

-- Medicaid reimbursement for CNM/CM care is mandatory in all states, and is 100% of the physician fee schedule under the Medicare part B fee schedule.
-Thirty-three states—roughly two thirds of the nation—also mandate private insurance reimbursement for midwifery services.
+- Medicaid reimbursement for CNM care is mandatory in all states.
+Medicare and most Medicaid programs reimburse CNMs/CMs at 100% of physician rates.
+The majority of states also mandate private insurance reimbursement for midwifery services.